yalelibrary/yul-dc-management/README.md

     bundle exec rails c
     ```

-  - Run the tests, excluding those that require the Yale VPN (the tilda(~) means the tag is excluded)
+  - Run the tests, Yale VPN only tests will be on or off depending on ENV['VPN']

     ```bash
-    bundle exec rspec --tag ~vpn_only:true
+    bundle exec rake
-    ```

-  - Run only the tests that require the Yale VPN

-    ```bash
+    # OR
-    bundle exec rspec --tag vpn_only:true
+    bundle exec rspec
     ```

   - Run Rubocop to fix any style errors